renecotyfanboy/leagueProject/docs/loserQ/validation.md

 # Validating the approach

 !!! abstract "TL;DR"
-    - I want to validate this methodology using mock data to show its ability to identify dynamics in match histories.
+    - I would like to validate this methodology using mock data to show its ability to identify dynamics in game histories.
-    - I propose two kinds of simulations to do this : an obvious LoserQ mechanism and a nasty LoserQ
+    - I propose two types of simulations to do this: an obvious LoserQ mechanism and a nasty LoserQ mechanism.
-    - I show that the methodology can accurately recover arbitrary dynamics with a relatively small number of games ($\lesssim 35000$) for both the obvious and nasty mock LoserQ mechanism.
+    - I show that the methodology can accurately recover arbitrary dynamics with a relatively small number of games ($\lesssim 35000$) for both the obvious and the nasty mock LoserQ mechanism.

 ## Generating mock data

 The previous page was an exhaustive description of the model I chose to describe the history of games in League of Legends.
-When trying to assess stuff with mathematical models, it is always good to check if the methodology works on mock data.
-To accomplish this, I will show that this methodology can recover the parameters of three simulated samples.
+When trying to evaluate things with mathematical models, it is always good to check if the methodology works on simulated data.
+To do this, I will show that this methodology can recover the parameters of three simulated samples.

-1. A pure coinflip simulation.
+1. A pure coin flip simulation.
-2. A simulation where there is an obvious LoserQ mechanism, where your probability of winning is linked to the four-previous game you played.
+2. A simulation where there is an obvious LoserQ mechanism, where your probability of winning is linked to the four previous games you have played.
-3. A simulation where there is a nasty LoserQ mechanism, where most of the players would not see significant patterns, while some would be cursed by long streaks of wins and losses.
+3. A simulation where there is a nasty LoserQ mechanism, where most players would not see significant patterns, while some would be cursed by long streaks of wins and losses.

-The probability of winning the next game is linked to the win rate of the four previous games (4-order DTMC), the values are highlighted in the following table.
+The probability of winning the next game is linked to the winning rate of the previous four games (4-order DTMC), the values are highlighted in the table below.

 ??? info "Transition probabilities for mock LoserQ mechanisms"